privacyguides/privacyguides.org/docs/ai-chat.md

 ## Cloud Providers

-The recommendations below for **cloud providers do not train their models using your chats** and do not retain your chats for more than a month, based on each service's privacy policy.
+The AI chat **cloud providers we recommend do not train their models using your chats** and do not retain your chats for more than a month, based on each service's privacy policy.
 However, there is **no guarantee** that these privacy policies are honored.
+Read our [full list of criteria](#criteria) for more information.

 When using cloud-based AI chat tools, be mindful of the personal information you share.
 Even if a service doesn't store your conversations, there's still a risk of sensitive data being exposed or misused. **Do not share sensitive information** related to health, finance, or other highly personal matters to protect your privacy and security.

-Our **recommended providers do not train their models using your chats** and respect your privacy.
-Read our [full list of criteria](#criteria) for more information.
+A quick **overview** of the two providers we recommend:

 | Feature | DuckDuckGo AI | Brave Leo |
 |---------|---------------|-----------|